developpementwebbusiness/Nasa-Exoplanet/README.md

 after the program fully launched you should be able to connect to the app by inserting in your browser this address : http://localhost:3000

-  or if the networ configuration allows it you can also access it with :
+  or if the network configuration allows it you can also access it with :

   http://172.18.0.2:3000